rackerlabs/genestack/docs/build-local-images.md

 kubectl --namespace kube-system get secret registry-kube-system-cert -o jsonpath='{.data.ca\.crt}' | base64 -d > /opt/registry.ca
 ```

+!!! note

-> NOTE the above commands make the assumption that you're running a docker registry within the kube-system namespace and are running the provided genestack ingress definition to support that environment.
+    the above commands make the assumption that you're running a docker registry within the kube-system namespace and are running the provided genestack ingress definition to support that environment.
 If you have a different registry you will need to adjust the commands to fit your environment.

 Once the above commands have been executed, the file `/opt/octavia-ovn-helm-overrides.yaml` will be present and can be included in our helm command when we deploy Octavia.

+!!! tip

-> If you're using the local registry with a self-signed certificate, you will need to include the CA `/opt/registry.ca` in all of your potential worker nodes so that the container image is able to be pulled.
+    If you're using the local registry with a self-signed certificate, you will need to include the CA `/opt/registry.ca` in all of your potential worker nodes so that the container image is able to be pulled.